Earth inductor compass: Operation

 Bliss' original design consisted of two armatures spinning on a single vertical axle.
 One armature was connected to commutators that were 90 degrees offset from the commutators connected to the other armature.
 When one set of commutators is aligned with the earth's magnetic field no current is produced, but an offset angle creates a positive or negative current in proportion to the sine of the offset angle.
 Since the sine of the angle peaks at 90 degrees, a reading could indicate either a certain direction or the exact opposite direction.
 The solution to this was a second armature with commutators offset by 90 degrees to help distinguish the two opposite directions.

 The direction of travel was read by comparing the indications on two independent galvanometers, one for each armature.
 The galvanometers had to be calibrated with the correct headings, since the voltage was proportional to the sine of the angle.
 Readings could be impacted by the armature's speed of rotation and by stray magnetic fields.

 Later versions simplified readings to show the offset from the intended heading, rather than the full range of compass directions.
 The revised design allowed the user to rotate the commutators in such a way that zero current would be produced when the craft was traveling in the intended direction.
 A single galvanometer was then used to show if the pilot was steering too far to the left or to the right.

-Lindberg's compass used an anemometer to spin the armature through a universal joint.
+Lindbergh's compass used an anemometer to spin the armature through a universal joint.
 The armature was mounted on gimbals to prevent it from tilting with the airplane's pitch and roll.
 Tilting the armature could have changed the angle of the Earth's flux to the armature, resulting in erroneous readings.
 The gyroscopic effect of the spinning armature also helped to keep it properly aligned.